jasongrimes/fretboardfoundation/_chapters/030-scales/030-major-scale.md

 In cases when it's preferable to keep the barre intact, the 7 can also be played by reaching up with the fourth finger on the 4th string.

+## E form

+Here is the major scale assembled in CAGED E form.

+The E form expands below the 1st-string root treble triad.

+{% include figure.html
+    caption="Major scale in E CAGED form."
+    url="/assets/figures/major-scale/major-E.svg"
+    class="chord"
+%}

+Fingering is straightforward in this form.
+Start with the second finger on the sixth string tonic.

+Stay on the E form and learn as much as possible before moving on to another form.
+Move on when it becomes boring, but not before.

+## D form

+The D form expands above the 2nd-string root treble triad.

+{% include figure.html
+    caption="Major scale in D CAGED form."
+    url="/assets/figures/major-scale/major-D.svg"
+    class="chord"
+%}

+Fingerings for the D form involve some shifting around.

+One approach is to use the first finger for the lower 7 and 3 as well as the 1 and 4, with a lot of slides.
+This is a fast and fluid way to do it, when a legato sound is acceptable.

+Another approach is to shift the whole hand back, playing the lower 7 and 3 with the first finger, the 1 and 4 with second finger, and bringing the fourth finger into play as needed to enable the shift.
+It's a bit awkward at first but it feels more natural after awhile.

 ## Whole fretboard